 188. Cosmo's Factory (1970) - Creedence Clearwater Revival

-I could bounce between this and Willy and the Poor Boys as the best CCR album depending my mood, but I'm giving the trophy to Cosmo's perhaps simply because after proving himself unstoppable at penning hits with five albums in two years, John Fogerty astonishingly saved the biggest number of them for here.
-Seven out of eleven Cosmo's cuts were as big as any of 'em, the cover "I Heard It Through the Grapevine" and opener "Ramble Tamble" showing off the best of their jamming skills, while "Before You Accuse Me" shows their affinity for the blues, just as "Ooby Dooby" and "My Baby Left Me" likewise do for their love of good ole' rock 'n roll.
-"Long As I Can See the Light" beith the best hit, trailed closely by "Run Through the Jungle".
+I could bounce between this and Willy and the Poor Boys as the best CCR album depending on my mood, but I am giving the trophy to Cosmo's Factory simply because after proving himself unstoppable at penning hits with five albums in two years, John Fogerty astonishingly saved the biggest number of them for here.
+Seven out of eleven Cosmo's cuts were as big as any of them, the cover "I Heard It Through the Grapevine" and opener "Ramble Tamble" showing off the best of their jamming skills, while "Before You Accuse Me" shows their affinity for the blues, just as "Ooby Dooby" and "My Baby Left Me" likewise do for their love of good ole' rock 'n roll.
+"Long As I Can See the Light" is the best hit, trailed closely by "Run Through the Jungle".

 187. Life for Rent (2003) - Dido

-Dido Armstrong's first two albums where similar enough.
-Both were primarily written by herself and her Faithless member brother Rollo, feature the same electro-pop musical ingredients, and had at least one very impressive hit, (the most excellent "White Flag" is the culprit for this round).
-But Dido peaked the second time with Life for Rent.
-The hidden track "Closer" is my favorite of her songs with only "See You When You're 40" giving it proper competition.
-Lyrically, Miss Angel-Voiced-Armstrong is in fine form, essentially offering up a string of uplifting, ("See the Sun"), anti-drug, ("Don't Leave Home"), and nod-and-a-wink funny, ("Mary's in India") tales along with her common, female perspective empowerment.
+Dido Armstrong's first two albums were similar enough.
+Both were primarily written by herself and her Faithless member brother Rollo, feature the same electro-pop musical ingredients, and had at least one impressive hit, (the most excellent "White Flag" is the culprit for this round).
+Yet Dido peaked the second time with Life for Rent.
+The hidden track "Closer" is my favorite of her songs, with only "See You When You're 40" giving it proper competition.
+Lyrically, Miss Angel-Voiced-Armstrong is in fine form, essentially offering up a string of uplifting, ("See the Sun"), anti-drug, ("Don't Leave Home"), and nod-and-a-wink funny, ("Mary's in India"), tales along with her common, female perspective empowerment.

 186. Empire (1990) - Queensrÿche

 Seattle's finest hard-prog-rock collective Queensrÿche open-faced-club-sandwiched their best album in between their other bests, Operation: Mindcrime and Promised Land respectively.
-Empire was the one that boasted their biggest hit "Silent Lucidity" and as much as that song is Queensrÿch's "Free Bird", I still may have to concur and call it the best one they have.
-The title-track, "Jet City Woman", "Another Rainy Night (Without You)", and the closing epic "Anybody Listening?"all have comparatively more conventional subject matter than the concept theme of Mindcrime, as could be expected this not being a concept album and all.
-But this IS just a superb hard rock album, everything on Empire finding the band at their strongest.
+Empire was the one that boasted their biggest hit "Silent Lucidity" and as much as that song is Queensrÿch's "Free Bird", I still have to concur that it is their finest.
+The title-track, "Jet City Woman", "Another Rainy Night (Without You)", and the closing epic "Anybody Listening?"all have comparatively more conventional subject matter than the concept theme of Mindcrime, as could be expected since this is not a concept album and all.
+What it is is a superb hard rock album, everything here finding the band at their pinnacle.

 185. The Coulour & the Shape (1997) - Foo Fighters

 The first attempt to record the Foo Fighters sophomore record found David Grohl unhappy with drummer William Goldsmith's performance, so they regrouped in Washington D.C. to cut it with Grohl ghosting/bashing away himself.
-But really, any listen here will prove that it's the same guy on Nevermind behind the kit.
-Whereas Foo Fighters was more of an accidental hit record that was made up of Grohl's post-Nirvana demos that were written through the years, Colour finds the songwriter focusing more on his recent present having just gone through a divorce.
-So though it seems less humorous, it easily still stands as their best.
-"Walking After You" is their most lovely ballad and I don't care how many times I hear "My Hero", it's still goddamn fantastic.
+So any listen here will prove that it is the same guy on Nevermind behind the kit.
+Whereas Foo Fighters was more of an accidental hit record that was made up of Grohl's post-Nirvana demos which were written through the years, Colour finds the songwriter focusing more on his recent present having just gone through a divorce.
+Less freewheeling and humorous then, it easily still stands as their best.
+"Walking After You" is their most lovely ballad and I do not care how many times I hear "My Hero", it is still goddamn fantastic.

 184. Rain Dogs (1985)- Tom Waits

-After Swordfishtrombones officially threw all the rules out far as what a singer-songwriter record could sound like, Tom Waits delved even deeper into his eccentricities with the second chapter Rain Dogs, crafting an extra thirteen-odd minutes of his impossible-to-describe music, seemingly out of all the other instruments, production techniques, and certainly a voice that no one else had contemplated using.
-Sweat and rain soaked poetry rants, banging-on-anything-lying-around-percussion, and trombones are scattered around "ballads" like "Blind Love" and scary, wft blues numbers like "Big Black Mariah".
-This all makes the almost Bruce Springsteen-like "Downtown Train" sound like it belongs on a different album, where in fact it only complements the experimentation going on here.
+After Swordfishtrombones officially threw the rules out far as what a singer-songwriter record could sound like, Tom Waits delved even deeper into his eccentricities with the second chapter Rain Dogs.
+It crafs an extra thirteen-odd minutes of his impossible-to-describe music, seemingly out of all the other instruments, production techniques, and certainly a voice that no one else had contemplated singing in.
+Sweat and rain soaked poetry rants, banging-on-anything-lying-around-percussion, and trombones are scattered about on "ballads" like "Blind Love" and scary, WTF blues numbers like "Big Black Mariah".
+This all makes the almost Bruce Springsteen-esque "Downtown Train" sound like it belongs on a different album, where in fact it only complements the experimentation going on here.

 183. Low (1977) - David Bowie